ScottSyms/RustAISe/README.md

 error: could not compile `playground` due to previous error
 ```

 While sometimes frustrating, the compiler's messages are very helpful in determining the cause of the error.
-In online help, it's often recommended to work with rather than against the compiler.
+The mantra "work with the compiler" is often seen in online comments.

-## Touring the code
+## RustAISe- the program

 The software begins by defining a struct that will hold the raw sentences and extracted data as it passes through the workflow.